 All vaccine trials have scheduled monitoring reviews, typically by an independent group known as a Data and Safety Monitoring Board, which routinely assesses safety or can be convened quickly to review any unanticipated adverse events.

-What is the effectiveness of the vaccines being considered for emergency use?
+What is the effectiveness of the vaccines?

 Has the vaccine been FDA approved?